ramdany7/RightClickFolderIconTools/README.md

 - Provides several available templates to choose from, eliminating the need for manual editing.
 - Generate `*.ico` files using template with multiple icon size resources included.
 - Generate `*.png` files using template.
+- Convert multiple images to any image extension at once.
-- Convert and Resize images.
+- Resize and compress multiple images at once.
-- Activate or Deactivate folders icons.
+- Activate and Deactivate folders icons.
 - Search for folder icon by folder name.
 - Search for poster image by folder name.
 - Achieve everything with just a few clicks, making it fast and easy.